 Here are some basics that every business needs at every location.
 If you can't check off every box on this list, it’s time to call in the pros for an IT security audit.

-Centralized user management.
 We’re seeing this problem more and more as companies take a cloud-first approach to computing.
-Especially inside of tech companies and startups where the use of Macs and cloud-based file sharing are the norm, it’s important that every device connects to a central user database and the file sharing system is a business version that’s setup to prevent everyone from getting into everything.
+Especially inside of tech companies and startups where the use of Macs and cloud-based file sharing are the norm, it’s important that every device connects to a central user database and the file-sharing system is a business version that’s set up to prevent everyone from getting into everything.
 Microsoft’s Azure AD is a great and inexpensive cloud-based solution that can help address this issue.
 We find that as enterprise-grade solutions like Dropbox Business also work well.

 Finally and most importantly, you need a pro handling this stuff for your business.
 That pro is probably not your internal IT guy.
 It’s rarely an outsourced IT shop with less than ten employees, and it definitely shouldn’t be your friend who works at a big tech company.
 If you’re relying on advice that you’re not paying the going rates for, it’s probably about as good as your golf buddy’s tax tips.